 E. No College Trustee should knowingly act in an official capacity, by voting or otherwise, on any College matter in which he/she has an interest.

 F. Disclosure of the precise nature of the interest or involvement, at first knowledge of the transaction, should be required in the event that the Board must consider any College matter which also involves:

-1. A member of the Board of Trustees or a member of his/her family (defined as spouse, civil union or domestic partner, parents, siblings, or children); and/or
+1. A member of the Board of Trustees or a member of his/her family (defined as spouse, parents, siblings, or children); and/or

 2. An organization with which a member of the Board of Trustees is affiliated.

 G. Disclosure should be further required of Board members concerning all relationships and business affiliations that reasonably could give rise to a conflict of interest involving the institution.